breck7/scrollsdk/faq.md

 #### There are already over 10,000 programming languages and over 1,000 syntax systems like JSON, XML and BNF, why create another one?

 There is only 1 binary.
 Tree Notation is more like binary than it is like a programming language.
 Tree Notation is a basic building block that you can build higher level languages on top of.

-Tree Notation will have strong network effects.
-If Jane is building a Tree Language and tools for automating train schedules, and John is building a Tree Language and tools for doing cancer research, even though our 2 domains are very different, we can share a lot of the tools and code.

-Currently languages look like this:
+Tree Notation is an error-free base notation like binary.

+This is our current stack of computer languages:

 1 Binary => 1,000+ Syntaxes => 10,000+ languages

-In the future we think it may look like this:
+In the future we think the stack may look like this:

 1 Binary => 1 Tree Notation => 10,000+ Tree Languages

+We all use software tools to build software.
+Tree Notation makes building these tools significantly easier, and as more people join the Tree Notation ecosystem there will be significant network effects.
+If Jane is building a Tree Language and tools for automating train schedules, and John is building a Tree Language and tools for doing cancer research, even though our 2 domains are very different, we can share a lot of the tools and code.

 #### What's the difference between Tree Notation and Tree Languages?

 Tree Notation is a base level notation.
 Generally users use Tree Languages, which make Tree Notation useful.
-We are building a Tree Language called [Grammar](https://treenotation.org/designer/#standard%20grammar) to make it easier to build Tree Languages.
+We are building a Tree Language called [Grammar](http://jtree.treenotation.org/designer/#standard%20grammar) to make it easier to build Tree Languages.

+#### What is special about Tree Notation?

+Tree Notation may seem similar to notations like JSON, XML, YAML or S-expressions.
+However, Tree Notation is the most minimal, is grounded in 3-dimensional geometry, and the concept of syntax errors does not exist.
+We think this makes Tree Notation substantially different and will cause a *major improvement* in computing.
+Tree Notation solves some major problems in computer science.

 #### What major problems in computer science does help Tree Notation solve?